The Pneumococcal Immunization In Infants Has Quizlet: Complete Guide

 • PPSV23 (Pneumovax 23) – covers 23 serotypes, but it’s not part of the routine infant schedule; it’s reserved for older children with certain health conditions.

 In practice, the “pneumococcal immunization” you hear about for infants is almost always PCV13.
-But it’s a conjugate vaccine, meaning the polysaccharide sugar coat of the bacteria is linked to a protein carrier.
+Here's the thing — it’s a conjugate vaccine, meaning the polysaccharide sugar coat of the bacteria is linked to a protein carrier.
 That little trick makes the immune response much stronger in babies, whose immune systems don’t handle plain polysaccharides well.

 How the Schedule Looks